"Toto, I have the feeling we're not in Kansas anymore."

 First, if you are a minor in the jurisdiction where you reside or from which you are viewing, or below the age of eighteen, the content of these pages is not appropriate for your viewing under any circumstances, with or without parental or guardian permission.
 You should NOT enter the site.

 Second, persons with conservative social and religious beliefs and attitudes should most certainly refrain from entering.
-This would include conservative hetwannabe GLBT's.
+This might possibly include conservative hetero-normative LGBT's.
 The subject matter is the lives of homosexuals/gay people/queers.
 If that topic offends you in any way, shape, form or manner you have been informed beforehand, and to enter the site is to willfully seek to be offended .

 If you are not a minor, nor below age 18, and are not someone whose religious, social or political beliefs and sensibilities might be offended by the topic matter of this site as I have described it above, please click the word "enter" below which records your assent, otherwise please click on the word "leave.Ē